 My Observations

-Espresso coffee Grinding
+Espresso Grinding

 I did an experiment utilizing a bag of whole bean coffee and a bag of the exact same coffee pre-ground, both supplied by Blue Coffee Box.